The year 2020 was supposed to be a big one for the Pilgrims.

 In a paper for the June edition of The Journal of American History, Kelton and co-author Tai S. Edwards argue that through war, legal maneuvering and debt peonage, “the colonizers bear responsibility for creating conditions that made natives vulnerable to infection, increased mortality, and hindered population recovery.”

-In August, Native descendants from all over New England and beyond were set to converge on Plymouth — to dance and drum around a ceremonial fire, march through the town, and make offerings of tobacco and sage in homage to their forebears.
+In August, Native descendants from all over New England and beyond were set to converge on Plymouth — to dance and drum around a ceremonial fire, march through the town, and make offerings of tobacco and sage in homage to Massasoit and King Philip.
 The Ancestors March was listed as a “signature event” on the Plymouth 400 calendar.

 Sadly, the coronavirus — which has disproportionately impacted Native communities across the country — has also put these plans on hold until at least next spring.
 Meanwhile, they are sharing their history online.

 Currence takes the pandemic as a sign that the country, and the world, are in need of a correction.

 “Eventually, if you don’t take care of Mother Earth and live in balance,” he says, “the natural law is always going to win.”

 AP National Writer Allen G. Breed is a Massachusetts native and lineal descendant of Resolved White, who was 5 when he and his parents, William and Susannah White, arrived at Patuxet on the Mayflower.